-McDonald’s wants its new summer drinks to show up in your feed before they ever hit your hand.
+McDonald’s wants its new summer drinks to appear in social feeds before customers take their first sip.

 Made with H/L Agency, "Flavor, Inspired" is McDonald's latest social-first campaign designed around creators, unboxings, and the type of content you'd see on your feed during a scroll session.